laminas/laminas-di/docs/book/v2/config.md

 > ### Version 2
 >
-> This is documentation for the legacy version (2.x) of zend-di.
+> This is documentation for the legacy version (2.x) of laminas-di.

 Most of the configuration for both the setup of `Definition`s as well as the setup of the `InstanceManager` can be attained by a configuration file.
 This